TiagoIesbick/software-engineering-crew/README.md

-# SoftwareEngineering Crew
+# Software Engineering Crew

-Welcome to the SoftwareEngineering Crew project, powered by [crewAI](https://crewai.com).
-This project demonstrates how to use CrewAI to create a complete software engineering team that can design, implement, test, and build a frontend for complex software projects.
+Welcome to the Software Engineering Crew project, powered by [crewAI](https://crewai.com).
+This project demonstrates how to use CrewAI to create a complete software engineering team capable of designing, implementing, and testing the backend, as well as building the frontend for complex software projects.

 ## 🚀 What This Project Does